babblingbird/improvedtjbot/README.md

 3. **File-based setup**

     This approach requires an sd card reader.

-    Before booting TJBot, create a file on the sd card at the disk root named `TODO` that contains the wifi credentials.
-More info on this method can be found [here]().
+More info on this method can be found [here](https://raspberrypi.stackexchange.com/questions/10251/prepare-sd-card-for-wifi-on-headless-pi#57023).

 ### Connecting to TJBot
 When using the TJBot without screen (headless mode), you can connect to it remotely using ssh.
 This way you can still edit the prompt and config files.